LuciusBest/grime-index/TIMELINE_README.md

 ## 2025-06-13 – 11:00

 ✅ Logged integration preparation for the new layout.
-💡 Decided on a dedicated footer (`#timeline-footer`) 70px high and full width with a temporary blue background.
+💡 Decided on a dedicated footer hierarchy: `#main_footer` wraps `#timeline-footer`.
+The footer remains 70px tall and full width with a temporary blue background.
 ⚠️ No implementation yet – this entry only clarifies upcoming work.
 📍 Next: create the footer container in `index.html` and style it in `layout.css`.